 By far the most common material for home decks is wood, and the most common railing pattern is the vertical baluster.
-In many localities in Nebraska horizontal rails are discouraged, even prohibited, because of the "ladder" effect that tempts small children to climb the rail.
+In many localities, horizontal rails are discouraged, even prohibited, because of the "ladder" effect that tempts small children to climb the rail.

-More stringent building code requirements have definitely made deck, stair and porch railings safer in recent years.
-The consequence, however, has been to increasingly hide the view through the railing.
-As more balusters are added for safety, more of the view through the railing is blocked.
+More stringent building code requirements have definitely made deck, stair, and porch railings safer in recent years.
+Originally vertical balusters could be spaced 8" apart, then 6" and now 5" (down to 4" in some places).
+The consequence, however, has been to increasingly hide the view through the railing as more balusters are added for increased safety.

-Deck overheads offer shelter, add an interesting architecturally feature and can help re-define the space of all or a part of a deck.
+Deck overheads offer shelter, add an interesting architectural feature, and can help re-define the space of all or a part of a deck.
 Roof beams and rafters can be ornately carved or painted to offer a little extra design excitement.